RsAgBansal/blockchain/README.md

 # blockchain elections

 To run the project,
-python main.py
+python app.py

+For the frontend demo:
-Apart from main.py (containing the backend) and the static folder (containing the frontend html files), all other files are not required unless specifically needed for a particular task.
-They just have been kept to know the development history.
+Apart from main.py (containing the backend) and the static folder (containing the frontend html files), all other files are not required explicitly

+Apart from the survey creation, deployement and interaction files, there are several files which were developed in the initial stages of development and are partly based on web2.
+They are completely nonfunctional, and just have been kept to know the development history.

 To install the dependencies,
 pip install -r requirements.txt